• Skip to content

 5. Campus Aesthetics

-Church campuses get lots of use and require constant evaluation for improving the look, flow, and feel of the campus.
+Church campuses get lots of use and require constant evaluation to improve the look, flow, and feel of the campus.

 This group is responsible for creating an aesthetically pleasing environment by making recommendations on furnishings, décor color themes, and signage for campus way-finding.